iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 > Had arranged redirection to PO but an attempt was made to deliver to house.
 The app shows the instruction clearly.
 Very annoying.
 Don't dare risk Nother arrangement.
 Would be good to know when ordering if it is going via Royal Mail so we could order elsewhere.<br> :date: __2021-07-12 14:49:31__

-> Had a parcel redirected to local post office on Thursday so I could collect Saturday .
-Got an email saying that it would be their , so went do at 10 o'clock an the reference on the email is not recognised by post office .<br> :date: __2021-07-03 12:19:24__

-> Tracking never works! only ever tells me that an item has been delivered.
-Also now have to login everytime which is extremely annoying.<br> :date: __2021-07-02 10:35:05__

 #### 1-star reviews